 Preparation and safety tips

-Safety must always be the priority.
+Safety must always come first.

 Environmental impact and conservation